-April 10, 1945 (age 12) – One day before Buchenwald is liberated by the Americans, Sevek, Isaac and 1,500 others march to Weimar, where they are loaded on open cars.
-Over the course of three weeks, starvation and disease kill 1,000 of the prisoners.
+April 10, 1945 (age 12) – One day before Buchenwald was liberated by the Americans, Sevek, Isaac and 1,500 others were marched to Weimar, where they were loaded onto open cars.
+Over the course of three weeks, starvation and disease kiledl 1,000 of the prisoners.

-May 1945 (age 12) Sevek arrives in the concentration camp in Theresienstadt, Czechoslovakia where the Germans supposedly had fled.
-Sevek catches typhus and almost dies.
-He survives, is reunited with Isaac and sister Lola, and is free.
+May 1945 (age 12) Sevek arrived in Theresienstadt, Czechoslovakia, a concentration camp where the Germans had supposedly fled.
+There, he caught typhus and almost died.
+Fortunately, he survived.
+He was reunited with Isaac and Lola and they were finally freed.

-August 1945 (age 12) – Sevek and Isaac are flown to England with other young Jewish refugees as part of a group called “The Boys”.
-Later, he is sent to a boarding school called Bunce Court.
-He does not speak the language; he is basically illiterate since he had no schooling for six years.
-But because of the loving attitude of his teachers, he begins to learn.
+August 1945 (age 12) -Sevek and Isaac were flown to England with other young Jewish refugees as part of a group called “The Boys” “The Boys”.
+Later, he was sent to a boarding school called Bunce Court.
+He did not speak the language and since he had no schooling for six years, was basically illiterate.
+But because of the loving care of his teachers, he began to learn.

-Sevek changes his name to Sidney Finkel.
-He settled in Chicago, living with an uncle, where he began a successful career as a salesman and manager at an appliance store.
-Sidney, now a widow, has five children, nine grandchildren and two great grandchildren.
-He currently lives with his companion Barbara, in Tucson, AZ.
+1951 (age 18) Sevek arrived in the United States joining his sister, Lola, and her family.
+He changed his name to Sidney Finkel and settled in Chicago, living with an uncle, where he began a successful career as a salesman and manager at an appliance store.

 In April 2011 and 2015, Sidney returned to Buchenwald for commemorations of the concentration camp’s liberation.
 Click here for Return to Buchenwald Gallery.

 Dedicated to education, Sidney received his GED at the age of 55.
-He also received an honorary doctorate from the St. Xavier University in Chicago in 2011.
-Click here for Commencement Gallery.
+He received an honorary doctorate from St. Xavier University in Chicago in 2011.
+Click here for Commencement Gallery